boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ![Trendline](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/trendlinesettings.png)

-You can add more than one trendline to Cartesian charts except bar type series(Line, Column, Area, Spline) and stacked type of charts.
-You can add, edit and delete trendlines.
+You can add more than one trendline to Cartesian charts except for bar type series (Line, Column, Area, Spline) and stacked type of charts.
+You can add, edit, and delete trendlines.

 ***Add Trendline and Edit Trendline***